TakaHoribe/autoware.universe/planning/behavior_path_planner/behavior_path_planner_lane_change.md

 Since there is no absolute value for the deceleration`a_front` and `a_rear`, both of the values are parameterized (`expected_front_deceleration` and `expected_rear_deceleration`, respectively) with the estimation of how much deceleration will occur if the brake is pressed.

-The longitudinal distance is evaluated as follows
+The longitudinal distance (which one?) is evaluated as follows

 ```C++
 d_rear < d_front + d_inter
 ```
+(...???
+What does this equation represent?
+The safety condition?
+Why there is "<" here?)

 where `d_inter` is the relative longitudinal distance obtained at each evaluated predicted pose.